Ebanflo42/Persistence/README.md

 2) Investigate the second paper further to ensure a good understanding of how to calculate persistent homology over PID's then implement persistent homology over the integers.

 General:
-1) A more consistent, well-motivated, and concise philosophy for parallelism needs to be implemented; current tests reveal that many sparks are fizzling or being garbage-collected.
+1) A more consistent, well-motivated, and concise philosophy for parallelism needs to be implemented.

 A good blog post on computing simplicial homology: